Kaszanas/SC2InfoExtractorGo/README.md

 ## Example Usage (Local)

 > [!NOTE]
-> This steps assumes that you downloaded the release binary or you have  Golang installed with the required version for this project.
-> To perform the steps below, you will be required to [compile the tool from source](CONTRIBUTING.md/#build-from-source).
+> These steps assume that you downloaded the release binary or you will have to [compile the tool from source](CONTRIBUTING.md/#build-from-source).

 1. Place ```.SC2Replay``` files in ```./replays/input```